Monday, September 01, 2025

 Blog Image: AskTheRabbi.jpg

-Horav Shlomo Miller's Shlit'a opinion is that he is not obliged to remove them.
+Horav Shlomo Miller's Shlit'a opinion is that the high risk elderly patient, does not need to blow the shofar himself.

 Blog Image: AskTheRabbi.jpg